About the event:

 AMSOIL PRO STATS

-Injured Reserve List: Oskar Norum (torn patellar tendon), Jacob Yurk (fractured his tibia plateau), and Aki Pihlaja (ankle).
-Pihlaja is expected to return this season.
-Both Norum and Yurk’s returns to racing this season are TBD.
+Injured Reserve List: Oskar Norum (torn patellar tendon), Jacob Yurk (fractured his tibia plateau), Kern (shattered rib, partially collapsed lung.
+Return to racing this season TBD).

 PRO LITE STATS: